Indianapolis: Colleges and universities

 The city is home to two four-year public university campuses: Indiana University Indianapolis and Purdue University in Indianapolis.
 The two institutions jointly operated Indiana University–Purdue University Indianapolis (IUPUI) until its dissolution in 2024.
 IU Indianapolis is an R1 urban research university that enrolls about 25,000 students in 330 different bachelor's, master's, and doctoral degree programs.
 It is home to 17 degree-granting schools, including the main campus of the IU School of Medicine, the largest medical school by enrollment in the U.S. Purdue University in Indianapolis is considered an extension of its flagship campus in West Lafayette.

 Ivy Tech, Indiana's statewide community college system, enrolls some 21,000 full-time students at its Downtown Indianapolis campus.
 Other public institutions with satellite campuses in the city include Ball State University's Estopinal College of Architecture and Planning, Purdue Polytechnic Institute, and Vincennes University.

-Two secular private universities are based in Indianapolis.
-Founded in 1855, Butler University serves an enrollment of about 5,000 from its Butler–Tarkington campus.
-Martin University, Indiana's only Predominantly Black Institution, was founded in 1977 and is located in the Martindale–Brightwood neighborhood.
+Founded in 1855, Butler University is a secular, private university that serves about 5,000 students from its Butler–Tarkington campus.
 Indiana Tech maintains a branch campus in the city.
 Two seminaries are located in the city: Bishop Simon Bruté College Seminary and Christian Theological Seminary.
 Three religiously affiliated universities based in the city are Indiana Bible College, the University of Indianapolis, and Marian University.
 The College of Biblical Studies and Indiana Wesleyan University operate satellite sites in Indianapolis.